 Kevin’s Bio: Kevin DeBeck was born in Bangor, Maine in November of 1972.
 He grew up in Brewer, Maine and graduated from Brewer High School in 1991.
+He’s an 8th generation Mainer, and he considers Maine to be his spiritual home, where his family of origin still lives.
 He met his wife Amy in the fall of 1996 when she came to Maine to go to seminary at Bangor Theological Seminary to become a UU minister.
 They were married in 1998 and had two children, Henry, in 2000, and Eliza, in 2003.
 Kevin got his undergraduate degree in Education at the University of Maine in 2002, and the family moved to Virginia in 2004 where he worked as a 7th grade U.S. History teacher.
 Amy was called to the UU Fellowship of Elkhart, Indiana in 2008 and the family has been living there ever since.
 Kevin heard the call to ministry in 2013 and graduated from Meadville Lombard this past May.
-He will be visiting the Ministerial Fellowship Committee this September where he will hopefully become a fellowshipped minister with the Unitarian Universalist Association, so he doesn’t have the title of Reverend yet.
-He’s an 8th generation Mainer, and he considers Maine to be his spiritual home, where his family of origin still lives.
-He’s looking forward to getting to know the people of Tree of Life and the things they could do together!
+He visited the Ministerial Fellowship Committee September 2018 where he was fellowshipped as a minister with the Unitarian Universalist Association.
+He will gain the title of Reverend after his ordination.